 It’s not that top universities are telling people directly to homeschool their kids.
-Instead, top schools are using a selection process that gives homeschooled kids a huge advantage.
+Instead, top schools are using a selection process that is hugely advantageous to those who do homeschool.
 Here’s why:

 1. Good grades are a commodity, so they don’t help in the admissions process.

 Girls are doing so much better than boys in both standard high school courses and in standardized tests that their good grades and good scores don’t get girls into good colleges.
 It’s not enough anymore.
 White girls especially need a hook.